Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The results are compelling: nearly 90% of pediatric patients on VAD support experienced favorable outcomes at 180 days.
-Yet, the data also underscores a critical disparity — younger children remain at higher risk for adverse events such as stroke.
+Yet, the data also underscores a critical difference — younger children remain at higher risk for adverse events such as stroke.
 The authors call for earlier intervention, greater uniformity in care across institutions, and meaningful industry investment in home-based VAD technology.

 Why now?